-The Fijian Broadcasting Corporation today operates a network of six radio stations: two each in i-Taukei, Hindustani and English.
-The stations are Radio Fiji One and Bula FM (i-Taukei), Radio Fiji Two and Mirchi FM (Hindustani) and Gold FM and 2Day FM (English).
-In addition to these commercial and public broadcast radio services, the FBC is also responsible for producing local television programs.
+The Fijian Broadcasting Corporation currently operates a network of six radio stations: two each in i-Taukei, Hindustani and English.

+The stations are Radio Fiji One and Bula FM (i-Taukei), Radio Fiji Two and Mirchi FM (Hindustani) & Gold FM and 2Day FM (English).
+It also operates three Television channels - FBC TV, FBC 2 and FBC Sports HD.